MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 - Is greater than 0 characters
 - Is a digit
 - Is a numeric value between 0 and 255

+### LatitudeValidator

+The `LatitudeValidator` validates a value is within the valid range for a latitude value (-90 and 90).

+### LongitudeValidator

+The `LongitudeValidator` validates a value is within the valid range for a longitude value (-180 and 180).

+### MacAddressValidator

+The `MacAddressValidator` is a simple data validator which ensures that a value is a valid MAC address.

+The implementation uses the .NET `PhysicalAddress` class to parse the provided value.

+For more information on the `PhysicalAddress` class, see the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.net.networkinformation.physicaladdress?view=net-6.0).

 ### MaxValueValidator